Djevencio van der Kust: Houston Dynamo

 On 9 February 2023, Van der Kust signed for Major League Soccer side Houston Dynamo on loan with an option to buy.

 Sparta Rotterdam

 On 10 August 2023, van der Kust signed a three-year contract with Sparta Rotterdam.

 On 3 February 2025, Van der Kust moved on loan to Beerschot in Belgium.

+Heracles Almelo

+On 18 July 2025, van der Kust moved to Heracles Almelo on a three-season contract.

 International career

 Born in the Netherlands, Van der Kust is of Surinamese descent.
 He was called up to the Suriname national team for a set of 2023–24 CONCACAF Nations League matches in October 2023.